vagfed/ocp-ppc-install/README.md

 Multipath I/O for disk will be enabled during installation and does not require any setup.

 ## Installation start
 Once you have provided all variables and customization, installation is started by running `ansible-playbook install_ocp.yml`.
-Installation will not ask any confirmation and will poweroff all involved LPAR before staring real installation.
+Installation will not ask any confirmation and will poweroff all involved LPAR before starting the real installation.

-A successfull installation will require from 1 to 2 hours of time and will not require any user activity.
+A successfull installation will require about 1 hour of time on POWER10 systems and will not require any user activity.

 ## Configuration files required to manage the cluster
 The `OCP_DATA` directory will contain one directory for each cluster you create.
 If you run multiple time the scripts with the same clustername, the data will be completely rewritten.

 The `OCP_DATA/<clustername>` directory contains all the data useful to manage the OCP cluster and to know how it was installed.
-All files should be kept in a safe place.
+All files should be kept in a safe place after installation.
 - `install-config.yaml.backup`: the yaml file used to install the cluster
 - `ocp-rsa`: this is the private key you can use to log on OCP nodes using the `core` user (`ssh -i ocp-rsa core@<node>`)
 - `setup/auth/kubeconfig`: KUBECONFIG file to be used when executing the `oc` command